 The International Business (IB) program caters to high-achieving students who enjoy travel, culture, business, and learning a new language.
 Graduates from the IB program typically complete their studies in five years and earn two degrees—each designed to cover a separate aspect of living and working internationally:

-- A Bachelor of Business Administration with a concentration in international business and a focus in a specific discipline such as marketing, finance, economics, logistics or management.
+- A Bachelor of Business Administration with a concentration in international business and a focus in a specific discipline such as accounting, marketing, finance, economics, logistics or management.

 - A Bachelor of Arts with a major in a foreign language, such as Spanish, German or French (offerings in Mandarin Chinese and Japanese are also available).